 Freelance writers are experts at adapting to brand voice and style guidelines.
 Just because the bio is written casually doesn’t mean they can’t write in a more buttoned-up tone.

 However, the bio is a great filter for anyone that’s skeptical after being burned by bad assignments in the past.
-If you like the tone of writer’s bio, their background sounds appealing, and their topic specialties match, you’ll have a solid candidate for your shortlist of freelancers to work with.
+If you like the tone of the writer’s bio, their background sounds appealing, and their topic specialties match, you’ll have a solid candidate for your shortlist of freelancers to work with.

 Okay, you’ve narrowed your search a bit.
-You found some vetted writers on the platform and you like what you’re seeing in their bios.
+You found some vetted writers on the platform, and you like what you’re seeing in their bios.

 Now you have to get more tactical.
 Can the writer execute your specific project well?